JonAguirre0/CurrencyConverter/README.md

 Users can input the specific amount of money they wish to convert based on their selected currencies into the "Amount" field.

+Clicking on the "Convert" button will then display the result of the conversion along with the conversion rate that was used for the calculation.

 # Files

 * index.html : This file contains the HTML code for the app.